Tristan Jarrett: College career

 Jarrett averaged 4.8 points through 12 games at Kennesaw State before leaving the program.
 He moved to Three Rivers College, where he averaged 29 points as a sophomore and led his team in five statistical categories.
 He was dismissed from the program for violating team rules.
 For his junior season, Jarrett transferred to Jackson State.
 As a junior, he averaged 16.8 points and 3.4 rebounds per game, earning Second Team All-Southwestern Athletic Conference (SWAC) recognition.
 During a game against Southern on February 8, 2021, Jarrett walked off the court and threw his jersey on his way to the locker room after an argument with teammate Jayveous McKinnis.

 At the close of the regular season, Jarrett was named SWAC Player of the Year.
 He averaged 21.1 points, 5.3 rebounds, and 1.4 steals per game.
 Following the season, Jarrett declared for the 2021 NBA draft.

 Professional career

 Jarrett was drafted with the 7th pick in the third round of the 2021 NBA G League Draft by the Raptors 905.
 He was waived before the season.
+He most recently played for Piratas de Bogota of Liga WPlay de Baloncesto.